jplassmann/DeepLearning-Project2/README.md

 <li>Binary Cross Entropy: BCELoss()</li>
 </ul>

-Losses class has two functions:
+Loss classes have two functions:
 <ul>
 <li>forward(output, target) which computes the loss of the model.</li>
 <li>backward(output, target) which computes the gradient of the loss with respect to the output of the model.</li>